Management Science (MGSC) 419

 - Lesson 7: The Monitoring & Controlling, and Closing Process Groups

-- Lesson 8: Putting it All Together: Traditional Project Management
+- Lesson 8: Putting it All Together: Agile Project Management

-- Lesson 9: Putting it All Together: Agile Project Management
+- Lesson 9: Putting it All Together: Extreme Project Management

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.